rmit-ir/SummaryRank/README.md

 Following the import, some of the intermediate data other than the raw texts (called *representations*) may need to be generated.
 These representations serve as the input of downstream feature extractors.
-For instance, some features are based on word stems rather than words, some depends on term frequency statistics from the inverted index, and some might need to invoke an entity annotator.
-This additional step allows us to incorporate external resources or the output of external tools into the pipeline, by having a separate set of representation *generators* to do the work.
+This additional step incorporates external resources or the output of external tools into the pipeline.

-Currently, for generating representations we have built in these tools:
+Currently, these representations are available:

 * terms and stems (`gen_term`)
 * term frequency stats (`gen_freqstats`)
 * ESA representation (`gen_esa`)
 * TAGME representation (`gen_tagme`)

-Again in the help screen some descriptions about the tool is given.
-Here's some basic usage following our WebAP example:

-Generate terms and stems.
-(Both `porter` and `krovetz` stemmers are supported.)
+To generate terms/stems (with both porter/krovetz stemmer supports):

     SummaryRank/run.py gen_term -m webap --stemmer krovetz

-Generate term frequencies, required by retrieval function features such as `LanguageModelScore` and `BM25Score`.
-The frequencies are pulled from a Galago inverted index; one also needs to specify the index part (usually `postings.krovetz` or `posting.porter`).
+To generate term frequencies, which are required by retrieval function features such as `LanguageModelScore` and `BM25Score`:

     SummaryRank/run.py gen_freqstats -m webap /path/to/index postings.krovetz

+Note that the frequencies are pulled from a Galago inverted index, so one needs to specify the index part (usually `postings.krovetz` or `posting.porter`).

-Generate the ESA representation, which is required by the `ESACosineSimilarity` feature.
-One needs to specify the vector size (`-k`) and a Galago inverted index over the Wikipedia data.
-Additional requirements on how this index should be prepared will be discussed later.
+To generate the ESA representation, with vector size (`-k`) and a Galago inverted index over the Wikipedia data as input:

     SummaryRank/run.py gen_esa -m webap /path/to/index

-Generate the TAGME representation, which is required by the `TagmeOverlap` feature.
-One needs to specify the API key to the TAGME web service.
+To generate the TAGME representation, with the API key to the TAGME web service as input:

     SummaryRank/run.py gen_tagme -m webap YOURAPIKEY